-Astypalea’s main town looks like a traditional Cycladic hora, even though the island is part of the Dodecanese.
-Its famous castle, majestic views of the Aegean, windmills and whitewashed homes make up a remarkable traditional settlement.
-Hora or Astropalia as the locals call it, is the island’s largest town, offering a variety of choices for food and fun.
+Astypalea’s main town (Hora) looks like a traditional Cycladic town, even though the island is part of the Dodecanese.
+Its famous castle, majestic views of the Aegean Sea, windmills and whitewashed homes make up a wonderfully traditional settlement.
+Hora (or Astropalia as the locals call it) is the island’s largest town, offering a variety of choices for food and fun.

-Astypalea’s beaches may not have a cosmopolitan vibe, but they offer something else: translucent water, relaxation and tranquility.
+Astypalea’s beaches may not have a cosmopolitan vibe, but they offer something else: translucent water, relaxation and tranquility… the perfect ingredients for relaxing swims in the Aegean Sea.
 The most beautiful beach on the island is Kaminakia, but Vatses, Livadi, Steno and Psili Ammos are also lovely.

-Founded in 1762 by Saint Anthimos, Panagia Portaitissa is one of the most beautiful churches in the Aegean.
-Whitewashed, with an impressive bell tower and silver dome, it is located right below the castle, in Rodia, a poetic place whose name is derived from the pomegranate tree (rodia) that once grew nearby.
+Founded in 1762 by Saint Anthimos, Panagia Portaitissa (dedicated to the Virgin Mary) is one of the most beautiful churches in the Aegean.
+Whitewashed, with an impressive bell tower and silver dome, it is located right below Astypalea’s castle, in Rodia, a poetic place whose name is derived from the pomegranate tree (rodia) that once grew nearby.

-Livadi is a fertile valley with citrus groves and vineyards.
-The homes are awash with flowers and are spread along the length of a stream that ends in one of the most beautiful and populated beaches on the island, filled with coffee shops and restaurants.
+Livadi is a valley filled with citrus groves and vineyards.
+The homes are awash with flowers and are spread along the length of a stream that ends in one of the most beautiful and populated beaches on Astypalea, filled with coffee shops and restaurants.

 In Maltezana (Ascension), you’ll find the famous Baths of Talara, with their trademark blue tiles and mosaics from the Hellenistic period.
 Experts have singled them out for their unique composition, which depicts the seasons and the symbols of the zodiac.